Green Chile Chicken Chili

 As long as the chips & dip are within easy reach, though, I would happily sit on the couch for at least one… quarter.
 And yes, I just Googled that.
 Inning didn’t sound right.

-A perfect game day recipe is my Slow Cooker Green Chile Chicken Chili.
-It is simple.
 Crank open some cans, shred some chicken, pop it all into your slow cooker, and forget about it for 2 hours.
-It feeds a crowd.
+It feeds a crowd (although not over Zoom).
 Serving a steaming pot of soup or chili to guests is a beautiful thing, especially when it’s cold and gross outside.
 It’s always a big hit, especially when everyone can choose their own toppings.
 It is hearty without lots of calories and flavorful without lots of chopping.

 You could serve it as the main dish ladled into bowls or rolled into tortillas.
 Or set it out as finger food, to be scooped up with tortilla chips.
 Add toppings like cilantro, guacamole, sour cream, or shredded cheese to really knock this one of the park.
 Um… I mean, end zone.

-So whether you’re into football or into the food (or both), spice up your game day with a little help from Old El Paso!
+So whether you’re into football or into the food (or both), spice up your game day with this delicious chili!

 Green Chile Chicken Chili